-We’ve just launched Brightpearl Payments, that connects several payment gateways into our core order processing and customer workflows, allowing users to process payments directly in Brightpearl.
+We’ve just launched Brightpearl Payments, which connects several payment gateways into our core order processing and customer workflows, allowing users to process payments directly in Brightpearl.
 Teams using Brightpearl Payments have reduced complexity and errors within the customer service team.
 We now connect to leading gateways Stripe, Sage Pay, Worldpay and Authorize.net, with plans to add more this year (if you love your payment gateway and they’re not on our list, let us know!).
-We often get asked 'which is the “best” payment gateway provider?'.
+We often get asked 'Which is the “best” payment gateway provider?'.

 How payment gateways can affect customer experience

 It may seem obvious, but your selection and implementation of a payment gateway can have an affect on your customers, not just your staff.
-When planning to take online payments, there are three key points I see as a must-have:
+When planning to take online payments, there are three key points we see as a must-have:

 - Prioritize a non-hosted solution.
-The difference of hosted and non-hosted is whether your customers get redirected away from your webstore to make the payment.
+The difference between hosted and non-hosted is whether your customers get redirected away from your webstore to make the payment.
 A non-hosted gateway gets embedded directly into your website checkout, meaning there’s no redirecting - reducing the likelihood of cart abandonment.